-The FX market is comprised of a variety of market participants using various venues and mediums such as dealing via phone or electronic brokering systems on a bilateral basis.
+The FX market is comprised of a variety of market participants using various venues and mediums such as dealing via phone or electronic brokering systems on a bilateral and "off and on" basis.
 Consequently, the price determination process in the FX market is different from exchanges which are subject to disclosure requirements and other rules.

-The executable rate fluctuates constantly depending on various factors such as currency pairs, time zones and market liquidity which can affect but not limited to the number of participants and transaction volume at any given time.
+The executable rate fluctuates constantly depending on various factors such as currency pairs, time zones and market liquidity which can affect including, but not limited to, the number of participants and transaction volumes at any given time.
 The market rate can also change significantly within a short timeframe due to events such as changes in monetary policies, or occurrences of geopolitical events.

 The Bank will proceed to manage and mitigate the above mentioned risks arising from FX transactions with customers upon the execution of the trade or in certain circumstances even before the execution.
-Therefore, in general, customers will not be able to change or cancel the FX transaction (including similar market products) offered by the Bank after accepting the terms.
-Should the Bank agree to change or cancel the deal upon request from the customer, the Bank may charge fees such as commission, reconstruction cost, settlement cost, or any other damages to the customers.
-Please refer to the terms and conditions, agreements, or any other documents (if provided) for further details.
+Therefore, in general, customers will not be able to change or cancel the FX transaction (including similar market products) offered by the Bank after acceptance.
+Should the Bank agree to change or cancel the transaction upon request from the customer, the Bank may charge fees and costs, including, but not limited to commissions, reconstruction costs, settlement costs, and any other damages to the customers.
+Please refer to the terms and conditions, agreements, or any other documents (if any) for further details.

 - （2）Other risks

 FX settlements between the customers and the Bank can be disrupted if the credibility of the Bank or the Bank's nostro agent bank deteriorates, or the Bank or its nostro agent bank goes bankrupt or insolvent.
 The settlements can also be disrupted if the Bank's settlement system has technical issues.
-Such disruption can be also caused by system error of or failure by FX settlement facilities or financial institutions that are participants of FX settlement systems.
-Currency control and/or restrictions imposed by governments and/or relevant central banks may also impact customers' FX transactions and settlements therefor.
+Such disruption can be also caused by the system error of or the failure by the FX settlement facilities or the financial institutions that are the participants of FX settlement facilities.
+Currency control and/or restrictions imposed by the governments and/or the relevant central banks may also impact customers' FX transactions and settlements therefor.

 6. Execution of orders

 The Bank will quote the executable rate upon receipt of an order from the customer.
-The rate will be offered based on the actual market rate as determined by the Bank, as well as with consideration of the management of any associated risks when executing the transaction.
+The rate will be offered based on the actual market rate deemed by the Bank, as well as with due consideration of the management of any associated risks when executing the transaction.

 The Bank will manage the limit price orders in accordance with the execution procedures pre-agreed with the customers.
 However, the Bank may not execute the order if the Bank determines that actual market rate has not reached the limit price designated by the customer.

 Additionally, since the Bank holds various orders from multiple customers, the sequence of executed orders may not be the sequence of orders received from the customers.
-Even in the case whereby there are multiple identical orders, some of the order may not be executed.
-Such decisions will be made by the duly authorized dealers in a reasonable manner as determined by the Bank, based on information sources that the Bank determines to be credible, the Bank's execution experiences, market liquidity, dealers' positioning, among others.
+Even in the case whereby there are multiple identical orders in regard to currency pair, buy/sell instruction and rate, some of the orders may not be executed.
+Such decisions will be made by the duly authorized traders in a reasonable manner as determined by the Bank, based on information sources that the Bank deems to be credible, the Bank's execution experiences, market liquidity, and traders' positioning, among others.

 7. Electronic trading platform

-The Bank provides the FX electronic trading platform service (i-Deal) via the Internet or a dedicated circuit to corporate customers.
-Please refer to the terms and conditions for the service for further details.
+The Bank provides the FX electronic trading platform services via the Internet or a dedicated circuit to corporate customers.
+Such services consist of the services via the Bank's single platform including "i-Deal" provided in Japan and the services via multi-bank platform operated by third parties.
+Please refer to the terms and conditions for the i-Deal services and other services for further details.

 8. Management on conflict of interest and other governance systems